Learning Plan for 2020-21

 St. Timothy’s School safely resumed on-campus teaching and learning on August 20, 2020.

 For details regarding specific health protocols and requirements for students, families, and parents, please review our COVID-19 Health Protocols and Requirements.

-While this will be a return to school unlike any we’ve ever experienced, we remain committed to being a safe, joyful, nurturing place for our students—where we will balance hard work and academic growth with plenty of opportunities every day for friendships, fellowship, and fun.
+We remain committed to being a safe, joyful, nurturing place for our students—where we balance hard work and academic growth with plenty of opportunities every day for friendships, fellowship, and fun.

 - Our faculty and administrators are dedicated to extensive curriculum planning and intensive professional training on best practices for teaching, planning, scheduling, building community, and supporting students during these unprecedented times.

 - We are committed to assisting and supporting parents—especially working parents—for whom childcare and/or facilitating distance learning activities (should they become necessary at any point) can be a burden.

 - Regardless of any scenario or circumstance, our efforts are always driven by our mission and our Portrait of a Graduate: